barwein/NC_for_IV/README.md

 Replication package for the article **“Negative Control Falsification Tests for Instrumental Variable Designs.”**
-The archive reproduces every figure, table and numerical result reported in the paper, spanning both Monte‑Carlo simulations and four empirical applications.
+The archive reproduces every figure, table and numerical result reported in the paper, spanning the four empirical applications and the literature review of current use of falsification tests for IV in Economics.

 ---